neo3072/DS-AI-ML-Resources/Big Data, Analytics, and IoT Architecture Reference.md

 - Data Modeling and Structure
     + Star schema
     + Snowflake schema
-- Data Analysis and Discovery
+- Data Analysis, data mining, discovery, simulation, and optimization
-    + Advanced analytics
+    + Advanced analytics and modeling
-    + Text and spatial analytics
+    + Text and natural language analytics
+    + Video and voice analytics
+    + Geospatial analytics
+    + Data visualization
+    + Data mining
     + Where to do analysis - Oracle
         * At ingest – real time evaluation
         * In a raw data reservoir